The Dja Dja Wurrung community established the Dja Dja Wurrung Clans Aboriginal Corporation Trading As

 To learn more about Parks Victoria, you can access their website here:

-DELWP brings together Victoria’s planning, local government, environment, energy, suburban development, forests, emergency management, climate change and water functions to bring value to the Victorian community.
+The Department of Energy, Environment and Climate Action (DEECA) brings together Victoria’s environment, energy, forests, emergency management, climate action and water functions to bring value to the Victorian community.

-DELWP is committed to work with Traditional Owners and Parks Victoria in the implementation of land management agreements.
-DELWP’s Traditional Owner Agreements Unit has important resources to support recognition and promotion of Traditional Owners’ culture, practices and relationships to land and waters.
+DEECA is committed to genuinely partner, and meaningfully engage, with Victoria’s Traditional Owners and Aboriginal communities to support the protection of Country, the maintenance of spiritual and cultural practices and their broader aspirations in the 21st century and beyond.
+DEECA works with Traditional Owners and Parks Victoria in the implementation of land management agreements.
+DEECA’s Traditional Owner Agreements Unit provides important resources to support recognition and promotion of Traditional Owners’ culture, practices and relationships to land and waters.

-To learn more about the DEWLP, you can access their website here:
+To learn more about the DEECA, you can access their website here:

 Conservation Management connects people, projects and places using practical adaptive management and collaboration tools to deliver conservation management services including: action plans, healthy country plans, ranger group establishment, community program coordination, project assessments, conservation training and mentoring support, conservation project support, communications expertise and networking, and partnership development and fundraising expertise.
 Conservation Management is working in consortium with CSIRO, Djandak and the Dja Dja Wurrung Clans Aboriginal Corporation to develop the Joint Management Plan for the Appointed Lands.